 Dr. Bell joined the College of Physicians and Surgeons on the 4th of June, 1900.
 He travelled to England and obtained his M.R.C.S. and L.R.C.P. degrees, graduating in 1902.

-From February of 1902 until August, of 1902, he was the surgeon about the S.S.
+From February of 1902 until August of 1902, Dr. Bell was the surgeon aboard the S.S.
 Diomede that traveled to Japan and back.
 Upon his return to Chatham he went into practice with Dr. William R. Hall in November of 1902.
-An advertisement appeared in the 27th of November, 1902 edition of the Chatham Daily Planet advertising Dr. Bell and Dr. Hall’s practice on Sixth Street, next to the Fire Hall.
+An advertisement appeared in the 27th of November, 1902 edition of the Chatham Daily Planet advertising Dr. Bell and Dr. Hall’s medical practice next to the Fire Hall on Sixth Street.

 Dr. Bell married Grace McDonald on the 3rd of February, 1904 at the bride’s parents residence on Raleigh Street in Chatham.
 Mrs. Bell was born in Chatham on the 13th of January, 1878.
 She the eldest of 2 children born to Hugh McDonald and the former Ellen Maria Gill.
 Her father was a merchant in Chatham and her sibling was her brother Roland Gill McDonald.
 Mrs. Bell was an outstanding student herself and earned a gold medal at C.C.I.
 She attended the University of Toronto and graduated with a B.A. in 1900.
 Upon returning from their honeymoon, they resided on William Street in Chatham.